You-Gao/Blog/_fun/2024-09-17-civilization-6.md

 **Great People:** Units can be recruited with "*Great People Points*" which are awarded through different game mechanics.
 Again, adds dynamism because these units provide massive boosts.

 **Districts:** Buildings grant specific bonuses and have bonuses based on the tiles around them.
 It's one of the more confusing portions of the game plan.
 At least I have not figured it out because you need to eventually build all of them to meet specific pieces of the plan.
-In other words, you can't just build one for your win condition and expect it to work.
+In other words, you can't build one for your win condition and expect it to work.

 **Wonders:** Monuments grant strong and specific bonuses with the trade-off being the high investment cost.
 There can only be one being built, and if another player builds it, you basically wasted all your turns doing so.